ChongyaSong/YouML/README.md

 ### Install from Github via Setup Script
 If you prefer to employ a Python interpreter with a version `higher than 3.7.11` or simply want to install YouML manually, then you could follow the instructions below.

-Downloading the entire repository (https://github.com/ChongyaSong/YouML) and uncompressing it as a folder `YouML-main`.
+Downloading the entire YouML repository on Github (i.e., https://github.com/ChongyaSong/YouML) and uncompressing it as a folder `YouML-main`.
 YouML runs on top of dozens dependencies which can be installed by two package managers:
 1. Conda (recommended)
 2. Pip3